YF&R Achievement Award

 This award program is designed to recognize the most outstanding young farmer or rancher in Farm Bureau, based on farming operation, growth and financial progress of operation, and leadership experiences.

 A panel of qualified judges will make the final selection of the state winner.
-The state winner will be recognized at the Missouri Farm Bureau Annual Meeting, December 5-7, 2021.
-The state winner will receive a cash award and also win a trip to the American Farm Bureau Annual Meeting in Atlanta, Georgia in January 2022, where they will represent Missouri in the national contest.
+The state winner will be recognized at the Missouri Farm Bureau Annual Meeting, December 4-6, 2022.
+The state winner will receive a cash award and also win a trip to the American Farm Bureau Annual Meeting in San Juan, Puerto Rico, in January 2023, where they will represent Missouri in the national contest.

 The second and third place entries will also be recognized and receive a plaque and cash award at the Missouri Farm Bureau Annual Meeting.